LucianoCanziani/devs/src/pages/blog/react-hook-form-password-match.md

             required: "Repeat the password",
             validate: (value) => {// Validate function to check if they do not match if (watch("password") != value) {
-                return "Your passwords do no match";
+                return "Your passwords do not match";
               }
             },
           })}